microsoft/WSL/ISSUE_TEMPLATE.md

 * Your Windows build number

-* Steps / commands required to reproduce the error
+* Steps / All commands required to reproduce the error from a brand new installation

 * Strace of the failing command